lucasdegang/lucasdegang/README.md

 ### Welcome! 👋

-### Sharing studies and knowledgement of Technology. :computer:
+### Turn the problems in solutions with respect and ethic. :dart:

 ### Contact
 <p>